healenium/healenium-web/README.md

  > screenshotPath - folder to save screenshots of healed elements

- > heal-enabled - you could enable or disable healing by setting true or false flag to this variable
+ > heal-enabled - you can enable or disable healing by setting true or false flag to this variable

+ > score-cap - you can set up custom score value to enable healing with predefined probability of match (0.7 means that healing will be performed with new healed locators where probability of match is >70% )

 * Suggested way is to declare custom config or property file (ex. sha.properties) and set
 ``` basePath = sha/selenium```